-- Attend at least one Writing Retreat – Writing Retreats will be held in May, June and July.
-You must register to receive lunch.
-(Registration link will be shared with you upon enrollment in the Research Productivity Program.)
+- Attend at least one Writing Retreat – Writing Retreats will be held (virtually) in February, March and April.

 - Propose your own way of creating time for your research activities – Get in touch with the CFE for prior authorization of your plan.